brewpi-remix/brewpi-tools-rmx/README.md

 > Security-conscious or just curious folks will want to read this
 > [security note](#security-note) before proceeding.

 When it is complete, you will have a working BrewPi Legacy setup.
-I'm a little amazed that the work I've done is summed up in those four points, but if I've done my work right that should be it.
+I'm a little amazed that the work I've done is summed up in one "run this", but if I've done my work right that should be it.
 Do [let me know](https://github.com/lbussy/brewpi-tools-rmx/issues) if you find differently.

 # Scripts in this Repo
 Filename | Description